 A Phase II Randomized Study of Adjuvant Versus NeoAdjuvant Pembrolizumab (MK-3475) for Clinically Detectable Stage III-IV High-Risk Melanoma

-PRIMARY OBJECTIVE: I. To compare event-free survival (EFS) in patients with high-risk resectable melanoma randomized to neoadjuvant MK-3475 (pembrolizumab) with patients randomized to adjuvant MK-3475 (pembrolizumab).
+PRIMARY OBJECTIVE: I. To compare event-free survival (EFS) in participant with high-risk resectable melanoma randomized to neoadjuvant MK-3475 (pembrolizumab) with participants randomized to adjuvant MK-3475 (pembrolizumab).
 SECONDARY OBJECTIVES: I. To assess the frequency and severity of toxicities on each of the arms.
 II.
 To compare between arms overall survival (OS), disease control at 24 weeks, locoregional control in the surgical site(s), and total number of MK-3475 (pembrolizumab) doses received.
 III.
 On the neoadjuvant arm, to estimate the pathologic response rate, the Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 response rate (confirmed and unconfirmed complete response [CR] and partial response [PR]), and the immune-related (i)RECIST response rate (confirmed and unconfirmed CR and PR), before surgical resection; to compare definitions of pathologic partial response; and to evaluate the association between pathologic response and EFS and OS.
 IV.
-To describe the proportion of patients on each arm who received the surgery planned at randomization.
-ADDITIONAL OBJECTIVE: I. To bank tumor tissue and whole blood in anticipation of future correlative studies in this patient population.
+To describe the proportion of participants on each arm who received the surgery planned at randomization.
+ADDITIONAL OBJECTIVE: I. To bank tumor tissue and whole blood in anticipation of future correlative studies in this participant population.
 OUTLINE: Patients are randomized to 1 of 2 arms.
-ARM I: Within 84 days after surgical resection, patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
+ARM I: Within 17 days (preferably within 14 days) days after surgical resection, patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
 Treatment repeats every 3 weeks for 18 cycles in the absence of disease progression or unacceptable toxicity.
 ARM II: Patients receive pembrolizumab IV over 30 minutes on day 1 every 3 weeks for 3 cycles, then undergo surgical resection within 3 weeks.
 Within 84 days, patients receive pembrolizumab IV over 30 minutes every 3 weeks for 15 cycles in the absence of disease progression or unacceptable toxicity.
 After completion of study treatment, patients are followed up at 3 and 12 weeks, then every 3 months for 2 years, every 6 months for 3 years, then every 12 months for up to a total of 10 years.

 Acral Lentiginous Melanoma Clinical Stage III Cutaneous Melanoma AJCC v8 Clinical Stage IV Cutaneous Melanoma AJCC v8 Mucosal Melanoma Pathologic Stage IIIB Cutaneous Melanoma AJCC v8 Pathologic Stage IIIC Cutaneous Melanoma AJCC v8 Pathologic Stage IIID Cutaneous Melanoma AJCC v8 Pathologic Stage IV Cutaneous Melanoma AJCC v8 Melanoma Skin Neoplasms Pembrolizumab